 Your LG TV remote stopped working.
-Dead batteries are behind more than 90% of these failures, and a fresh set takes 30 seconds to swap in.
+Dead batteries are the most common cause by far, and a fresh set takes 30 seconds to swap in.
 This guide covers the 8 most effective fixes, from basic battery replacement to firmware updates and using your phone as a backup remote.

 Most LG remote issues don’t require a technician or a replacement.
 You can diagnose and resolve them at home by working through the steps below in order.

-- Dead batteries cause 90%+ of failures — replacing AA or AAA batteries fixes most LG remotes instantly
+- Dead batteries are the top cause: replacing AA or AAA batteries fixes most LG remotes instantly

 #What Are the Most Common LG TV Remote Problems?